What is Haegarda used for and how does it work?

 People with hereditary angioedema (HAE) have low levels of naturally occurring C1-INH in their blood.
 Haegarda adds working C1-INH, which brings levels of C1 back up and closer to normal, reducing bradykinin production, decreasing the permeability of blood vessels and reducing swelling.

-Haegarda is used to reduce the risk of attacks of angioedema in people with HAE.
+Haegarda is used to reduce the risk of attacks of angioedema in people and children over the age of 6 with HAE.

 How is Haegarda given?